schettino/react-request-hook/README.md

   <img width="600" src="https://raw.githubusercontent.com/schettino/react-request-hook/master/other/type-hint.png">
 </p>

-## Examples
+## Example

+You can try out redux-react-hook right in your browser with the [Codesandbox example][codesandbox].

-The examples folder contains a `/components` folder with different use cases, like infinite scrolling components, search input that triggers the API, and so on.
+The example folder contains a `/components` folder with different use cases, like infinite scrolling components, search input that triggers the API, and so on.
 It's currently a work in progress.

 ## Acknowledgement